input-output-hk/plutus-pioneer-program/docs/week5.rst

         }
     void $ Emulator.waitNSlots 1

-If we run this in the REPL:
+If we run this in the REPL, we see what we saw in the playground, but instead on the console.
+It's not as pretty, but it is quicker.

 .. code:: haskell